Arkansas:

 be made except those authorized or required by law

-must keep accurate records for a period of three (3)
+Law must keep accurate records for a period of

-address, occupation, rate of pay, hours worked and
+the name, address, occupation, rate of pay, hours

-the amount paid each pay period for all employees
+worked and the amount paid each pay period for

-covered by the law.
-In addition, every employer who
+all employees covered by the law.
+In addition, every

-claims an allowance for tips, board, lodging, apparel
+employer who claims an allowance for tips, board,

-or other items or services as part of the applicable
+lodging, apparel or other items or services as part

-substantiate the amount of tips actually received by
+amount of tips actually received by the employee

 EQUAL PAY ACT

-discriminate in the payment of wages as between the
+shall discriminate in the payment of wages as

-sexes or shall pay any female in his employ, salary or
+between the sexes or shall pay any female in his

-wage rate less than the rates paid to male employees
+employ, salary or wage rate less than the rates paid to

-services performed, or difference in the shift or time of
+difference in the shift or time of the day worked,

-employer shall keep and maintain records of the
+and maintain records of the salaries and wage

 PENALTIES